gauge-sh/tach/README.md

 [![PyPI version](https://badge.fury.io/py/modguard.svg)](https://badge.fury.io/py/modguard)

 # modguard
-A Python tool to guard against incorrect usage of python modules.
+A Python tool to support and enforce a modular package architecture within a monorepo.

 ### What is modguard?
 Modguard enables you to explicitly define the public interface for a given module.

-This helps prevent other developers unintentionally mis-using code, which can lead to poor performance, security vulnerabilities, bugs, and more.

-By declaring a module within modguard, all members of the module will be made private by default.
-Each member of the interface that you intend to make public can then be exposed through a simple decorator.
+Marking a package with a `modguard.Boundary` makes all of its internals private by default, exposing only the members marked with the `@public` decorator.

+This promotes an architecture of decoupled modules, and ensures the communication between domains is only done through their expected public interfaces.

 Modguard is incredibly lightweight, and has no impact on the runtime of your code.
-Instead, it's checks are performed through a lightweight CLI tool.
+Instead, its checks are performed through a CLI tool performing static analysis.
 ### Installation
 ```bash
 pip install modguard